xobserve/xo/README.md

 3. **Rich settings for panels**

-    Comparing to Grafana, Datav provides much more panel settings for you to build your own powerful panel.
+    Datav provides lots of panel settings for you to build your own powerful panel.

 4. **Unbelievable powerful interactivity**